ISL 2019/20: Eelco Schattorie - The expectations are high but we are ready | Goal.com

 “At the same, I have a lot of younger players.
 That means, sometimes we have ups and downs as young players are sometimes inconsistent.

 “It is not like a tomato soup where I can copy all the ingredients.
 The whole team is almost new.
-I am ready to take up the challenge,” he explained.
+I am ready to take up the challenge,” he signed off.